Instantly give your VMs more hard drive space!

 VirtualBox uses what they call Virtual Disk Images (VDI) as virtual hard drives for storage on their virtual machines and these virtual hard drives are actually files that are stored on the host computer that is running Virtual Box.

-The great thing about using these types of virtual disks is that you can attach them and detach them from various virtual machines so they can be used by more than one VM.
+The great thing about using these types of virtual disks (and virtualization altogether) is that you can attach them and detach them from various virtual machines so they can be used by more than one VM.
 You can also resize them when needed if you notice that you are running low on space and need to increase their capacity.

 The process for increasing the size of a VDI is very simple and the process only takes a few minutes to complete.
 One thing to keep in mind before adjusting anything with your virtual hard disks is to backup your data just in case something goes wrong because if you don’t, something WILL go wrong!